 Happy 2019!
 I created another resolutions site and 2018 year in

-If you have ever had a conversation with me and Anthony Bourdain is mentioned within it, you inevitably know I once saw him at a Phoenix airport.
-As my story goes, I glanced up while seated waiting for my flight and saw Bourdain walking down the terminal walkway alone.
-I almost immediately knew it was him and suspect he could detect that in my eyes as we exchanged glances.
-He gave me the short “I know you know who I am and thank you for leaving me alone” sort of glance and he continued on his way.
-It is this reason I chose the photo above as I will forever remember Bourdain as someone always moving forward but seemingly wanting to be left alone.
+If you have ever had a conversation with me and Anthony Bourdain is mentioned, you know I once saw him at a Phoenix airport.
+I glanced up while waiting for my flight and saw Bourdain walking down the terminal alone.
+I almost immediately knew it was him.
+I suspect he could detect that in my eyes as we exchanged glances.
+He gave me the short, “I know you know who I am and thank you for leaving me alone” sort of glance, and he continued on his way.
+It is this reason I chose the photo above, as I will forever remember Bourdain as someone always moving forward but seemingly wanting to be left alone.

 “He had a softer spot for kids.
 During a Q&A at the Prospect Park food festival Googamooga in 2012, Bourdain called on my 9-year-old daughter, who asked the best way to cook a unicorn.
 Not missing a beat, Bourdain smiled and shrugged: “Rare.” – PageSix.com

-Bourdain will be missed by many and especially me.
+Bourdain will be missed by many, but especially me.